Here is a post with all of my “notes” under recipes. This will get added to as I add more recipes.

 Corn Allergy – Powdered sugar/icing sugar contains cornstarch to prevent clumping.
 Wholesome Organic Icing Sugar uses tapioca starch instead.
 This is an ok option for corn lite, but trial carefully as there is a lot of cross contamination.
 It is possible to make your own.
 This is what we do, it is just time consuming.

 Corn Allergy – Many that are allergic to corn are sensitive to iodized salt as corn is used in the processing.
-Sea salt is better, but some are still quite sensitive.
+Sea salt is better, but some are still quite sensitive and require brand specific salt.

 Corn Allergy – Vanilla is made with alcohol, often corn, you may need to make your own